Legend-of-iPhoenix/TheButton/README.md

 ## Credits
 - \_iPhoenix\_ made this whole thing and fixed most, if not all, of the bugs reported so far.
 - jcgter777 helped expand the README file, and helped \_iPhoenix\_ fix several bugs.
+- tev (ticalc-travis) helped jcgter777 with a lot of css stuff.